-1. EDUCATIONAL CONTEXT 1

-1.1

-1.2 The University of Toronto and conjoint degrees 2

-1.3 3 The Council of Ontario Universities (COU) 2

-1.4 The Association of Theological Schools in the United States and Canada (ATS) 2

-2. THE BASIC DEGREE COUNCIL 2

-2 1 Membership 2

-2.2 2 Mandate 2

-2 3 Scope of authority 2

-2. 4 The Basic Degree Handbook 3

-2.3 5 Meetings 3

-2.0 6 Committees 3

-3 STRUCTURE OF THE ACADEMIC PROGRAMS 3

-3. 1 Divisions of the academic year 3

-3.2 2 Calendar of academic dates 4

-3. 3 Courses 4

-3. 4 Minimum period of registration 4

-3.3 5 Minimum course registration 4

-3. 6 Full-time requirement 4

-3. 7 Full-time studies 4

-3. 8 Program time limit 4

-4 PROGRAMS 4

-4. 1 Conjoint programs 4

-4. 2 Combined Degrees 5

-4 3 Program expectations 5

-4. 4 Authority of the member colleges in regulating basic degree programs 6

-5 ADMISSION 7

-5.2 2 Baccalaureate requirement 7

-5.3 3 English language facility 8

-5.4 4 Conditional admissions 8

-5.3 5 Non-degree students 8

-5.0 6 Auditors 8

-5.

-5.8 8 Exceptions to admissions regulations 9
+1. EDUCATIONAL CONTEXT

+1.1 The Toronto School of Theology (TST) and its member colleges

+1.2 The University of Toronto and conjoint degrees

+1.3 The Council of Ontario Universities (COU)

+1.4 (A' The Association of Theological Schools in the United States and Canada TS)

+2. THE BASIC DEGREE COUNCIL

+2.1 Membership

+2.2 P Mandate

+2.3 Scope of authority

+2.4 The Basic Degree Handbook

+2.5 6 Meetings

+2.6 3 Committees

+3 STRUCTURE OF THE ACADEMIC PROGRAMS

+3.1 Divisions of the academic year

+3.2

+3.3 Courses

+3.4 Minimum period of registration

+3.5 6 Minimum course registration

+3.6 B Full-time requirement

+3.7 Full-time studies

+3.8 B Program time limit

+4 PROGRAMS

+4.1 Conjoint programs

+4.2 Combined Degrees

+4.3

+4.4 Authority of the member colleges in regulating basic degree programs

+5 ADMISSION

+5.3

+5.4 Conditional admissions

+5.5 6 Non-degree students

+5.6 S Auditors

+5.7

+5.8 B Exceptions to admissions regulations